Translate

 It's a lot easier to correctly size your propane needs when you already have the appliances, but if you'd prefer to create the system and then buy appliances accordingly, you could do that as well.

-I have a 1/2" line (5/8"O.D) running from my two stage regulator to the manifold, then 3/8" (1/2"O.D) black iron lines running from the manifold to each appliance: my Fridge, my Cooktop, and my Water Heater.
+I have a 1/2" Inner.Diameter line (5/8"Outer.Diameter) running from my two stage regulator to the manifold, then 3/8" (1/2"O.D) black iron lines running from the manifold to each appliance: my Fridge, my Cooktop, and eventually an outdoor stubout that I can connect a grill to so I can cook outside.

 No comments: